- The Medical College Admission Test (MCAT) is a 6.5 hour standardized examination.

-- It measures your knowledge of the biological and physical sciences, your ability to read and interpret information, and your ability to write coherently.
+- It measures your knowledge of the biological, physical, and social sciences, as well as your ability to read and interpret information.

 - The test also is designed to predict how well you will do in medical school.

 The MCAT consists of four sections:

 - Biological and Biochemical Foundations of Living Systems

 - Chemical and Physical Foundations of Biological Systems

 - Psychological, Social, and Biological Foundations of Behavior